What is the Gap Year: Wildlife Volunteering in Africa all about?

-Spend your gap year in Africa helping to preserve some of the world’s most magnificent but endangered species by participating in wildlife volunteering projects through Kaya.
+Take a gap year and spend it volunteering in Africa while helping to preserve some of the world’s most magnificent but endangered species by participating in wildlife volunteering projects through Kaya.
 Join our projects in South Africa, Zambia and Tanzania and gain an insight into the many animals that live in this stunning continent.

 Begin your adventure by volunteering alongside conservation and wildlife experts on a game reserve in South Africa.
 Here you will be able to see Africa’s big 5, the lion, African elephant, Cape Buffalo, rhino and if you are really lucky a leopard.
 In addition, you will have the opportunity to see birds, reptiles and plants that also live alongside these impressive animals.
 The reserve aims to enable wildlife to live in it’s natural habitat.